Hoomee90/number-base-namer/README.md

 rootFinder(num);
 Expected Output: "tri"

-Test: "It should treat string and integer keys the same, and add '(' ')' into dictionary as markers"
+Test: "It should treat string and integer keys the same, and add '(' and ')' into dictionary as markers"
 Code:
 const num = '(';
 const isPrefix = false